omidvatan94/PGOS/pgos-frontend/README.md

 git push heroku master
 heroku open```

 Here, heroku will go through the build process with you and install npm, node, and yarn, as well as any other packages.
 Note: If the backend of the project has been deployed to heroku, the fetch requests in this app must have their URLs changed to accomodate fetching from heroku server instead of local server.
+Change "http://localhost:3000/api/v1/orders" to "https://pgos-bac-end.herokuapp.com/api/v1/orders/"